Shreeja-AirMetro/Github-Notes/Notes/GA -.md

 This first module "**Getting Started**"
 - offers you an overview of the current learning programme
-- helps you to understand the navigation and the learning objective For completing the following modules, you will need approximately 15 minutes per module.
+- helps you to understand the navigation and the learning objective For completing the following modules, you will need approximately 15 minutes per module.Navigate